Illinois could soon become America's first 'junk' state

 Illinois could go down in history as the first U.S. state with a "junk" credit rating.

-The rating firm Standard & Poor's says it will probably give the state that embarrassing distinction if lawmakers fail to reach a budget deal by the start of the fiscal year on July 1.
+The rating firm S&P Global Ratings says it will probably give the state that embarrassing distinction if lawmakers fail to reach a budget deal by the start of the fiscal year on July 1.
 It would be the third straight year Illinois can't pass a budget.

 Illinois is already in a severe budget crisis, with $15 billion in unpaid bills, a quarter-trillion dollars owed to public employees and cash levels so low that soon it won't be able to pay lottery winners.